AshisRaj/playwright-ui-test-framework/README.md

   - `routes`: Defines Page routes or network interception logic for mocking or monitoring Page requests.
   - `scripts`: Contains utility scripts or automation scripts that are not directly part of the tests.
   - `utils`: Includes helper functions, utilities, or common modules used across the framework.
-- `tests`: Contains tests files and folders.
+- `tests/`: Contains tests files and folders.
 - `.editorconfig`: Contains the configuration for Editor.
 - `.gitignore`: Contains the list of files and folders to be ignored by git.
 - `.prettierignore`: Contains the list of files/folders Prettier must ignore.